tuwien-csd/fundify/CONTRIBUTING.md

 - Select *Other* as the **Category** in the contact form.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - Describe the current behavior and explain which behavior you expected to see instead and why.
 At this point you can also tell which alternatives do not work for you.
-- **Explain why this enhancement would be useful** to most Fundify users.
+- **Explain why this enhancement would be useful** to most FUNDify users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.